theOGognf/finagg/docs/walkthroughs.rst

 2014-10-20    0.09
 Name: FEDFUNDS, dtype: float64

-On top of this simplification, :data:`finagg.fred.feat.economic` provides another method and convenience for normalizing the default economic data series.
-Economic data series whose scales drift over time (e.g., gross domestic product) are converted to percent changes while economic data series whose scales are consistent over time (e.g., unemployment rate) are normalized to be zero mean and unit variance.
-The normalized economic data series can also have a similar workflow to the above using :attr:`finagg.fred.feat.Economic.normalized`.

->>> finagg.fred.feat.economic.normalized.install()  # doctest: +SKIP
->>> finagg.fred.feat.economic.normalized.from_refined()["FEDFUNDS"].head(5)  # doctest: +ELLIPSIS, +NORMALIZE_WHITESPACE
-date
-2014-10-06   -0.8968
-2014-10-08   -0.8968
-2014-10-13   -0.8968
-2014-10-15   -0.8968
-2014-10-20   -0.8968
-Name: FEDFUNDS, dtype: float64

 Lastly, it's useful to mention that any download/installation step in the common download-then-retrieve workflow for raw or refined data with **finagg**'s Python interface can probably be replicated using